sifive/block-pio-sifive/README.md

 ```

 The first candidate inferred by `duh-portinf` is pretty close but is missing
 the `ACLK` and `ARESETn` signals.
-Find the node corresponding to the reference
+To fix this, find the node corresponding to the
-in `busInterfaces` and add the following fields to its port map
+`definitions/busDefinitions/` in `busInterfaces` and add the following fields to the beginning of its `portMaps` array:
 ```javascript
 "ACLK": "clk",
 "ARESETn": "reset_n",